dwarvesf/playground/Ω Literature notes/CRON Job.md

 A configed text file, contains a list of command to schedule tasks.
 This file can be edit/ adjust using crontab command

-*crontab command*: list of action you wish to execute
+*Crontab Command*: List of action you wish to execute

 ### Example
 **Format**
-- minute
+- Minute
-- hour
+- Hour
-- day
+- Day
-- month
+- Month
-- day of the week
+- Day of the week
-- command
+- Command

 `30 09 ** 08 * / home/ramesh/update-db`

-task: Auto update database at 09:30AM on every day of August
+Task: Auto update database at 09:30AM on every day of August

 ---

-**Source**
+#### Reference

 - https://ostechnix.com/a-beginners-guide-to-cron-jobs/
 - https://www.marksanborn.net/linux/learning-cron-by-example/
 - https://www.thegeekstuff.com/2009/06/15-practical-crontab-examples/